peiliangz/Capstone-2015/documentation.md

   * `.white-text` to "clear" any text color formats
   * `.center-img` to center any images on the page
   * `special-section` to make sure any section has a min-height that isn't as large as the `.landing-section` class
+  * `.large-section` to make sure any section has a min-height that is larger than `.landing-section`
+  * `.left-text` a helper class to push text to the right a bit
+  * `.example-button` a helper class to space buttons out properly

 Every piece of text should be located within an element to keep the document properly formatted as well as to make sure any html file is semantically correct.
-Every html file is using the latest html5 `DCOTYPE`.
+Every html file is using the latest html5 `DOCTYPE`.